 “How did it happen?”

 “It’s very odd, actually,” she said.
 “The two guards at the door were only knocked unconscious.
-After that, the terrible man was discovered by four of my servants, who were walking through the service hallway.
+After that, the intruder was discovered by four of my servants, who were walking through the service hallway.
 He fought them, knocked out one, killed another, and two escaped.”

 “What did he use?”
 Lightsong asked.
 “A sword?
 Or did he strangle the man?”

 Mercystar sighed.
 “I really don’t know,” she said with a wave of the hand.
-My priests know more about it.
+“My priests know more about it.
 I fear I am too traumatized to really pay attention to details.”

 “Would it be all right if I talked to the priests?”
 Lightsong asked.